Shop in Kerala vandalised after owner praises film about Sabarimala pilgrimage | Entertainment

 Several newly-made boards and decorative lamps kept near the shop were damaged in the attack, they said.

-A local leader of the ruling CPI(M), Pragilesh charged that some persons had threatened via social media to attack the shop after he praised the film 'Malikappuram'.
+A local leader of the CPI, Pragilesh charged that some persons had threatened via social media to attack the shop after he praised the film 'Malikappuram'.

 With actor Unni Mukundan in the lead role, the film narrates the story of a little village girl who has a strong desire to visit Sabarimala and offer prayers to Lord Ayyappa.